-Slipping into freshly-ironed bedsheets is one of the most luxurious, wonderful feelings there is.
-Ironed sheets are one reason that beds at luxury hotels feel so good.
+Slipping into freshly ironed bed sheets is one of the most wonderful, luxurious feelings there is.
+Ironed sheets are one reason why beds at luxury hotels feel so good.
 Even rough or stiff sheets feel loads softer if they have been ironed.

 Here is what I have learned.